 1 tsp orange extract

-Step 2 – Whisk the egg whites, vegetable oil and water together until frothy but not aerated.
+Step 2 – Make the dough.
+Whisk the egg whites and vegetable oil together with 1 tablespoon of water until frothy but not aerated.

-Step 3 – Sieve the flour, cornflour and salt together in a bowl, then stir in the sugar.
+Step 3 – Sift together the flour, cornflour and salt in a bowl, then stir in the sugar.

-Step 6 – For the almond cookies, add the almond essence to one of the bowls, mix together then set aside.
+Step 5 – For the almond cookies, add the almond extract to 1 bowl, mix together, then set aside.

-Step 7 – For the orange cookies, spoon 2–3 tbsp of batter from the second bowl into a disposable piping bag and set aside.
-Add the orange extract to the remaining batter with some orange food colouring.
-Mix well together until the batter is bright orange.
+Step 6 – For the orange cookies, spoon 2–3 tablespoons of batter from the second bowl into the disposable piping bag and set aside.
+Add the orange extract to the remaining batter along with some orange food colouring.
+Mix well together, adding colouring and stirring until the batter is bright orange.

-Step 8 – For the almond cookies, place 2 tbsp of the almond batter on the silicone mat, spaced well apart.
-Using the back of a metal spoon, swirl the mixture to form two circles measuring 9–10cm.
-Bake for 10–12 minutes until the outer edge is light golden brown.
+Step 7 – For the almond cookies, place 2 tablespoons of the almond batter on the silicone mat, spaced well apart.
+Using the back of a metal spoon, swirl the mixture to form 2 circle, each measuring 9–10cm in diameter.
+Bake for 10–12 minutes, until the outer edge is light golden brown.

-Step 11 – For the orange cookies, place 2 tbsp of the orange batter on the silicone mat, spaced well apart.
-Using the back of a metal spoon, swirl the mixture to form two circles measuring 9–10cm.
-Snip the end off the piping bag and pipe 6 dots around the edge of the circle, 1cm in from the edge.
+Step 11 – For the orange cookies, place 2 tablespoons of the orange batter on the silicone mat, spaced well apart.
+Using the back of a metal spoon, swirl the mixture to form 2 circles, each measuring 9–10cm in diameter.
+Snip the end off the piping bag and pipe 6 dots around each circle, 1cm in from the edge.

-Step 12 – Place a cocktail stick in the middle of one of the white dots and drag the cocktail stick to the next dot, and then the next dot (like dot to dot), until you have been through all the dots to form a white pattern around the edge of the orange batter.
+Step 12 – Place a cocktail stick in the middle of one of the white dots and drag the cocktail stick to the next dot, and then the next dot (like dot to dot), until you have been through all the dots.
+Bake and shape as steps 7–10, making 6 orange cookies in total.

-Step 14 – To decorate the almond cookies, melt the white chocolate.
-Dip the end of the cookies in the chocolate, then sprinkle with the toasted, chopped hazelnuts.
+Step 13 – To decorate the almond cookies, dip the ends of each cookie in the melted white chocolate, then sprinkle with the toasted chopped hazelnuts.